Phate6660/bcalc/README.md

 GOOD -- The second basic PEMDAS test has passed.
 ```

+If a test fails, it will display the result and what was expected.<br>
+It will also output a respective debug file for the test to `debug/`.

 ## TODO

 - ~~Better formatted ouput (perhaps `1,000,000` instead of `1000000` for example)~~